 4. Sell the plan

-There is a balance to strike on how prominently you should feature international expansion as part of your investment pitch.
+Think about the pitch.
+Are you raising purely to expand overseas, or is international expansion just one of many strings in the bow that will drive growth?
 Opening up overseas offers both opportunity and risk, which can change the risk/reward profile of who may be interested in investing.
 If you’re raising funds specifically to expand to a new territory, then an investor would expect a clear and coherent plan.
 But if international expansion is just a piece of the puzzle for a larger fundraise objective, it requires much less prominence as part of your pitch.

 5. Acknowledge the risks

-It’s important to understand that expanding your business internationally comes with risks – not only that an overseas operation could fail, but also that the distraction could lead to under performance in the core business back at home.
-It’s important to understand that taking on equity means that you’re giving away a percentage of your business to an investor.
-If your business doesn’t grow, then you could be left with less value than you would have if you hadn’t taken on any investment in the first place!
-On the other hand, funding can provide you with business security to expand overseas without worrying about the bank balance, which can result in a far more valuable business over time.
+It’s important to understand that expanding your business internationally comes with risks – as mentioned, not only that an overseas operation could fail, but also that the distraction could lead to under performance in the core business back at home.
+Understanding that taking on equity means that you’re giving away a percentage of your business to an investor is important too.
+If your business doesn’t grow, then you could be left with less value than you would have if you hadn’t taken on any investment in the first place.
+But for most businesses funding can provide the business with security to expand overseas, accelerate growth, which often results in a far more valuable business over time.
+Ultimately the existing shareholders should end up with more valuable stakes in the business.

 1. Plan carefully and consider the impact on both domestic and overseas growth.